zoylendt/zoylendt.github.io/content/Coding/Quartz basic setup.md

 - Create a new file `content/index.md`.
 	- The file can be empty (for now), look [here](https://github.com/jackyzha0/quartz/blob/v4/docs/index.md) for inspirations.
 - Follow the [[Quartz customizations#Minimal required config changes]]:
-	- See the start of `quartz.config.ts`
+	- See the start of `quartz.config.ts` below for the two lines that need to be changed (might change with newer Quartz versions).
 - Create a new file `.github/workflows/deploy.yml`, for the contents see https://quartz.jzhao.xyz/hosting#github-pages
 - Head to “Settings” tab of your forked repository and in the sidebar, click “Pages”.
 Under “Source”, select “GitHub Actions”.
 - (optional) Follow the instructions for use with a [custom domain](https://quartz.jzhao.xyz/hosting#custom-domain) if you don't want your URL to contain `github.io`

-New blog posts can be created by creating new files in the folder `content` (or in a subdirectory of this folder).

 ```ts {11,18} title="quartz.config.ts"
 import { QuartzConfig } from "./quartz/cfg"